 The rotating freezer that stores up to 10 fighters.
 They can be sent out on expeditions or kept to defend the Waiting Room while the player is in the Tower of Barbs.

 The Elevator serves as a primary function within the Tower of Barbs.
 Once the player has located a power switch on a floor that is marked with an Elevator.
 They may then use it, at the cost of Kill Coins, to return to any floor that they have unlocked.
-The higher up your are, the more it costs to travel.
+The higher the player is, the more it costs to travel.
 There is also a Luxury Elevator that is offered to players as part of the DH express service.

 As the player progresses through the Tower of Barbs, they may encounter blueprints.
 Bringing them to Choku-Funsha, allows for items to be researched and developed, as to be readily available for purchase whenever the player needs it.
 You can also sell anything you find while climbing the Tower of Barbs, for additional Kill Coins.